giladam/examples/README.md

-references
+Examples
 ==========

-Some stuff I need to refer to from time to time
+Sometimes I just need to remember how to do certain things and I need a generic example to refer to.